 The Corporation's most significant financial asset consists of its mortgage investments.
 Mortgage investments are classified as measured at amortized cost.
-The financial risks associated with the Corporation's mortgage investments and the Corporation's management of those risks are discussed in note 9 of the interim financial statements.
+The financial risks associated with the Corporation's mortgage investments and the Corporation's management of those risks are discussed in note 10 of the amended and restated financial statements.

-The Corporation's other financial assets consist of cash and cash equivalents, due from administrator in trust, and accrued interest receivable.
-The Corporation's financial liabilities consist of bank line of credit, dividends payable, and accounts payable and accrued liabilities.
+The Corporation's other financial assets consist of cash and cash equivalents, due from administrator in trust, accounts receivable and accrued interest receivable.
+The Corporation's financial liabilities consist of bank line of credit, dividends payable, accounts payable, liability to certain investors and accrued liabilities.
 Unless otherwise noted, it is management's opinion that the Corporation is not exposed to significant interest or currency risks arising from these financial instruments.
 The fair value of these financial instruments approximate their carrying value, unless otherwise noted.